klee1611/klee1611.github.io/content/posts/docker-operating-1.en.md

 slug: docker-operating-1
 ---
 ## Basic Concept
-Docker can be seen as a simplified VM.
+Docker can be seen as a simplified virtual machine (VM).
-Since it will not install the whole operating system,
-it comes with a smaller size and faster speed.
+Since it doesn't install a full operating system, it offers a smaller footprint and faster speed.

 ### Image
-**Image** contains a lightweight runtime environment,
+**An Image** contains a lightweight runtime environment,
-including some libraries and executables within it.
+including its libraries and executables.
 <!--more-->

-Images can be seen as the `.iso` file on VM for docker.
+Images can be thought of as the `.iso` file for a Docker VM.
-It can only be read but not to be executed.
+It can only be read, not executed directly.
-If anyone ever wants to modify the image,
-he or she can only create a new image based on the old one.
+If one wants to modify an image, they can only create a new image based on the existing one.

 ### Container
-When the image is used and becomes a running environment,
+When an image is used to create a running environment,
-it is the **container**.
+it becomes a **container**.

-Like VM,
+Like a VM,
-the docker container is also isolated from the host environment.
+the Docker container is isolated from the host environment.
-Whatever is done in the container has nothing to do with the host environment,
+Whatever is done within the container does not affect the host environment,
-unless we have done some special settings.
+unless specific settings are configured.

 For example,
-we can open a port of a docker container,
+We can expose a port of a Docker container,
-but the host port remains closed.
+while the host port remains closed.
-But if we can also expose the port of the host if we want.
+However, we can also expose the host's port if desired.

 ### Repository
-A **repository** is where we keep the images.
+A **repository** is where images are stored.

-It is like the repository of Git:
+It is similar to a Git repository:
-There can be lots of repositories,
+There can be many repositories,
-and each of them is where to place the code of a project.
+and each serves as a place to store the code of a project.
-Likewise,
-The repositories of docker are where to place images.
+Similarly, Docker repositories are where images are stored.
-Every image in the same repository has the same name but different tags.
+Every image within the same repository shares the same name but has different tags.
-And also,
-there are many different repositories for different images.
+Additionally, there are many different repositories for various images.

 ### Registry
-A **registry** is also somewhere to place images.
+A **registry** is also a place to store images.

-The difference between registry and repository is,
-the registry is a service where people can push their images from or pull images back to their local machine;
-like GitHub for Git.
+The difference between a registry and a repository is that a registry is a service where users can push or pull images to and from their local machines, similar to GitHub for Git.
 The most famous one is [Docker Hub](https://hub.docker.com/).
-While the repository is somewhere to keep images with the same name and different tags.
+Whereas a repository is a location to keep images with the same name but different tags.

 ## Basic Usage of Docker
 ### Install
-It is really simple in Ubuntu,
+It is very simple in Ubuntu:

 ```bash
 sudo apt-get install docker.io
 ```

 ### Pull Image
-There are lots of images on [Docker Hub](https://hub.docker.com/) that can be used.
+There are many images on [Docker Hub](https://hub.docker.com/) that can be used.

 If I want a clean Ubuntu environment,
-I can pull a Ubuntu image back to my local machine:
+I can pull an Ubuntu image to my local machine:

 ```bash
 docker pull ubuntu